Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 the U, Y, V, Y order will be named ``MEDIA_BUS_FMT_UYVY8_2X8``.

-:ref:`v4l2-mbus-pixelcode-yuv8` lists existing packed YUV formats and describes the organization of each pixel data in each sample.
-When a format pattern is split across multiple samples each of the samples in the pattern is described.
+:ref:`v4l2-mbus-pixelcode-yuv8` lists existing packed YUV formats and describes the woke organization of each pixel data in each sample.
+When a format pattern is split across multiple samples each of the woke samples in the pattern is described.

-The role of each bit transferred over the bus is identified by one of the following codes.
+The role of each bit transferred over the woke bus is identified by one of the following codes.

 -  y\ :sub:`x` for luma component bit number x